markekraus/PSRAW/docs/Module/about_RedditScope.md

 ## Properties

 ### Scope
-Redit's API reuturns a JSON hobject that contains an array of hashes.
+Redit's API reuturns a JSON object that contains an array of hashes.
 The Scope property preprsents the name of the scope hash.
 In most cases this matches the Id.

 ```yaml
 Data Type: String